 A First-Timer’s Guide To St. George, Utah

-Over the past year as COVID almost entirely shut down the travel industry, one of the few bright spots has been people exploring more of the amazing natural beauty and wide-open spaces that the United States has in spades.
+As COVID almost entirely shut down the travel industry for a couple years, one of the few bright spots was people exploring more of the amazing natural beauty and wide-open spaces that the United States has in spades.

 And with multiple national parks in day trip distance, as well as many of its own nearby attractions, southern Utah’s St. George area has been a popular focus for roadtrippers and nature lovers.

 You might also like: A Travel Bucket List for Your 30s

 St. George is the perfect base for exploring the INSANE amount of beautiful views, range of different hikes, and interesting geological history.

 If you’re looking for nightlife, shopping, and more, I’d head a couple hours west toward Vegas.
 But if you want to experience some of the coolest nature the U.S. can offer, the St. George area is for you!